DrFair/DrFairBot/README.md

-This java twitch bot that uses PircBot.
+This is a simple java twitch bot that uses PircBot.